asliusa/Andrii-JS-Automation/README.md

 - decide the API and web page to write tests
 - create GitHub project
 - write tasks for the first week

+App to test:
+Depot application - step by step instruction culd be found in https://learning.oreilly.com/ agile-web-development book.